 A key benefit of Trakka is that it provides a platform for any type of mining operation to quickly and cost-effectively migrate to a centralised, cloud-based predictive maintenance system.
 A number of DINGO customers use Trakka at the regional and enterprise level to help monitor performance and drive improvements across the company.

 Trakka manages short and long-term maintenance actions via a comprehensive prioritisation system.
 Maintenance tasks are created and assigned based on a composite of asset criticality, component health, and alert level severity.
-Depending on the nature of the identified problem and the importance of the equipment to the operation, corrective maintenance actions are assigned priority levels in order to minimise downtime and optimise component life.
+Depending on the nature of the identified problem and the importance of the equipment to the operation, corrective maintenance actions are assigned priority levels in order to reduce downtime and optimise component life.

 One of the ways DINGO helps customers reduce maintenance costs is by extending the life of components through its Component Life Extension program.
 “In our experience, most mines are using condition monitoring data to avoid potential short-term equipment failures, but they aren’t focusing on overall component life achievement.
 The aim of the Component Life Extension program is to optimise the service life of each replaceable component through a structured maintenance management process.